dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/shippers-and-theory-builders.md

 [From Technical Debt to Cognitive and Intent Debt: Rethinking Software Health in the Age of AI (2026)](https://arxiv.org/abs/2603.22106), where she coins the terms **Cognitive Debt** and **Intent Debt**, as counters to the traditional well-established **Tech Debt**.
-These two concepts capture the debt that accumulates when developers start losing the shared understanding of the system, and the debt that accumulates when the goals and constraints of the system stop being captured and maintained.
+These two concepts capture the debt that accumulates when engineers start losing the shared understanding of the system, and the debt that accumulates when the goals and constraints of the system stop being captured and maintained.